Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Quite clearly, ERH has been outclassed.
 Even though the distribution has been generally covered from the net investment income, as I have questioned earlier, how does a fund realize losses in an upmarket?

 Perhaps this is why the fund is only up 11.44% over the last 10 years.
-Most of it of course comes from the massive drop it and others have sustained during the 2008/09 financial crisis.
+Most of it, of course, comes from the massive drop it and others have sustained during the 2008/09 financial crisis.
 Perhaps something changed since the GFC?
 Perhaps the fund has been too conservative?
 Who knows.

 Bottom Line